 If an employee ever needs to change jobs, you terminate the contract prematurely, or the contract expires, the expatriate must leave the country for at least two years unless they get a No Objection Certificate (NOC).
 This document will show that you, as the sponsoring employer, and the government do not have issues with the employee working in the country.

 Handling an expansion on your own is tough, which is why you should count on the experts at Globalization Partners.
-We know how to get a work visa in Oman for all of your employees, which means you can pour time into your company instead of worrying about compliance.
-Contact us today to learn more.
+Contact us today to learn more about our global expansion solution.